• Skip to primary navigation

 • How quiet and durable is the Toyo AT3 for daily use?

-Quieter than most A/Ts (comfort ~8/10).
-With rotations, many see 45–50k+ miles; LT sizes on HD trucks can match KO-series longevity if maintained.
+Comfort sits at 6.0, reflecting the stiffer construction.
+It's noisier than before but not annoying.
+With rotations, many see 60–70k miles.
+LT sizes on HD trucks can match KO-series longevity if maintained.

 Filed Under: All Terrain Tires, Off-Road All Terrain Tires Tagged With: Open Country AT3, Review, toyo